Kequc/kequapp.github.io/content/4-advanced-usage/1-responding-to-requests.md

 # Responding to Requests

-Any handle may terminate a request one of three ways:
+Any action may terminate a request one of three ways:

 1. **Throw an error** - An error handler is invoked.
 2. **Return a value** - A renderer is invoked.